 • As a foreigner, you stand out a lot, even more so as a black one and you will often be asked to take selfies with the locals.
 They always asked so nicely which again speaks to their warmth.

-• The weather can be bipolar, I had days that had predicted bad weather that turned out to be gorgeous and vise versa.
+• The weather can be bipolar, I had days that had predicted bad weather that turned out to be gorgeous and vice versa.

-• It’s easy to get around, in-country flights costs as little as 50$ and you can also travel by train including high speed ones.
+• It’s easy to get around, in-country flights cost as little as 50$ and you can also travel by train including high-speed ones.
 Taxis are also cheap.